 6. Rusty Blackbird

 Rusty Blackbird is slightly different from other birds because you can spot this bird in the winter season.
-Generally, you will spot birds in the spring or summer season, but this bird is different.
+This bird has a dark color near its eye and a light streak in that dark color.

-This breed was founded in the boreal forests of Canada, but it was later spotted in Ontario.
-This bird has dark colour near its eye and a light streak in that dark colour.
+This breed was found in the boreal forests of Canada, but it was also later spotted in Ontario.
 These birds are found in wet areas.
 You can spot them on large ponds, swamps, bogs, and marshes.

-These birds look black during summers, but when it is breeding plumage, their appearance will change, and they appear in light gray colour having brown feathers.
+These birds look black during summer, but when it is breeding plumage, their appearance will change, and they appear in light gray with brown feathers.

 Botanical Name: Euphagus carolinus